microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Introduction.md

         }
     }
     ````
-This program runs the built-in test app, which is typically only used by developers who are working on the Node.js LB itself, but which can also be used a kind of "Hello World" to check that the LB is operational.
+This program runs the built-in test app, which is typically only used by developers who are working on the Node.js LB itself, but which can also be used as a kind of "Hello World" to check that the LB is operational.
 Because we set `"autoRegister": true`, the LB will automatically register an Immortal instance using the settings from `ambrosiaConfig.json`.
 If you prefer, you can instead register the instance manually, which can be accomplished by running `ambrosia.exe` with the `RegisterInstance` verb (see **[here](https://github.com/microsoft/AMBROSIA/blob/master/Samples/HelloWorld/HOWTO-WINDOWS-TwoProc.md#registering-the-immortal-instances)**).
 If the app starts successfully, you will see output in the console similar to this:

 <details>
 <summary style="font-style: italic">(Click to show/hide output)</summary>